 TRX cables are amazing for building functional strength!
 And this exercise is not for the faint-hearted.

-I love this alternative to the tricep pushdown, not only because it requires full body activation, but because it provides endless room for progression – you can adjust the amount of your body weight you’re loading by the position of your feet in relation to the TRX anchor.
+I love this alternative to the tricep pushdown, not only because it requires full body activation but because it provides endless room for progression – you can adjust the amount of your body weight you’re loading by the position of your feet in relation to the TRX anchor.

 As with most exercises in which you are in full control of stabilizing your body, the technique is everything.
 So, make sure you watch the demonstration video above to stay safe!